RhysTheaker/Clay-Pigeon-Shooting/README.md

 * Successfully hitting the pigeon will gain the player 30 points
 * If the player misses the pigeon, he/she will be deducted 10 points (scores will go negative if you have a terrible aim!)
 * The simple aim of the game is to hit as many pigeons as possible!
-* **TO NOTE**: Due to the ..... insert comments about clicking issues and how you should aim towards the top of the pigeon
+* **TO NOTE**: In order to successfully click the pigeon, more-so in the hard difficulty mode, the user must aim and click either very slightly above the clay pigeon or at the very top of the image.
+This is a slight development problem discussed later on.

 ## Summary